-One of the most complex and least understood areas of the tax code, the AMT was enacted in 1969 to prevent higher-income earners from paying too little tax because they were able to take a variety of deductions or exclusions.
+One of the most complex and least understood areas of the tax code, the Alternative Minimum Tax (AMT) was enacted in 1969 to prevent higher-income earners from paying too little tax because they were able to take a variety of deductions or exclusions.

 A key factor for those deciding whether and when to exercise their ISOs is the impact, and mitigation, of the AMT.
 A lack of knowledge of how AMT works and how it can be managed can adversely impact your decision whether to Exercise and Hold or Sell (Same Day Sale) your ISO positions.